 Work with us

 Belarus Digest is engaged in research and outreach activities to facilitate well-informed Belarus-related policy making.
-Its contributors are based in Western Europe, North America and Belarus and actively cooperate with other organizations working on Belarus-related matters.
+Its contributors are based in Western Europe, North America and Belarus and actively cooperate with other organisations working on Belarus-related matters.
 Belarus Digest offers a platform for presenting analysis in a concise and easily digestible form.

 How is Belarus Digest Different?